 In time, it happens: one of these treasured rigs finds a home in the workshop and the desire to restore it to its former operational glory takes root.

 Okay….where do ya start?
 How do you make these sets look so good and work so brilliantly?
 Those are the two questions I get asked endlessly.
 There’s no short answer, but we’ll start with the basics here and grow the discussion over a series in this Blog space.

-Yet, if no DC voltage is present and over long periods, the dielectric dissipates, and this is where the problem starts.
-If one was to suddenly apply voltage to a capacitor in such as state, it will likely overheat, rupture (with a very loud explosion) and in the process damage the rectifiers (tubes or semiconductor diodes) or, far worse, damage the power transformer.
+Yet, if no DC voltage is present and over long periods, the oxide layer dissipates/breaks down, and this is where the problem starts.
+If one was to suddenly apply voltage to a capacitor in such as state, it will likely overheat, rupture (with a very loud explosion) and -- in the process -- damage the rectifiers (tubes or semiconductor diodes) or, far worse, damage the power transformer.
 Specialized, custom-made power transformer do not grow on trees and are expensive to replace...assuming they can be.
 Take it easy.

 In this series, we’ll get into the process of safely powering up long dormant electronic items so stay tuned.
 But before diving in blind, you must gain proficiency on general workshop basics and the manner in which your treasure is supposed to operate.
 When I owned a radio service company, the most frustrating part of the job was getting our technicians to take that important step back and to study the equipment’s service manual/schematic diagrams.
 Unless one knows how the device should function, you can’t possibly know if it is truly repaired and 100% functional.
 Guessing only wastes time, wastes money -- which typically results in frustration and a still-dead radio.